 - Fruit Flavored: We've all bought the containers of flavored applesauce from the store so let that be your inspiration.
 Throw in different fruits to create different flavors.
 Some ideas include: berry (of any variety), mango, banana, pear, cherry, etc.

-MORE APPLE RECIPES FOR YOUR INSTANT POT
+MORE INSTANT POT APPLE RECIPES

 - Instant Pot Caramel Apple Cheesecake (HEAVEN!)